jupyter/governance/conduct/conduct_enforcement.md

 deliberations will be recorded and retained (i.e. chat transcripts, email discussions, recorded voice conversations, etc).

-It is important to retain an archive of all activities of this committe to ensure consistency in behavior and provide institutional memory for the project.
+It is important to retain an archive of all activities of this committee to ensure consistency in behavior and provide institutional memory for the project.